bhavana-giri/short-term-memory-execise-main/README.md

 ## Overview

 This project is a full-stack web application built with Spring Boot, Spring AI, React, and Docker.
 It serves as a learning tool for developers who want to get hands-on experience with Spring AI, leveraging the OpenAI API to create an intelligent chatbot.
 The chatbot can assist users in learning more about Spring AI by answering questions and providing information based on user queries.
-You are going to add code to this project to include support for chat session, using Redis as the persistent store.
+This project includes support for chat session, using Redis as the persistent store.

 ![Redis](./redis-logo.png)